open-policy-agent/opa/docs/content/cli.md

     v0.38.0
     ...

-Print the capabilities of the current version in json
+Print the capabilities of the current version

     $ opa capabilities --current
     {